-The three types of anesthesia are differentiated by how much of the body they affect.
+The other commonly used types of anesthesia - local and regional - are differentiated by how much of the body they affect.

 Often administered topically or through injection, local anesthesia numbs only the site being worked on.
 Novocaine, which originated in the early 1900s, may be the most familiar example from the dentist’s office.
 However, it has since been replaced in most dental offices by lidocaine.